C-J-Cundy/website/content/post/using_codex_in_the_wild.md

 ## An Example {#an-example}

-The following is a set of commands that I ran.
+The following is a set of commands that I gave to the language model as per my previous post.

 > Write a function to do tabular Q-learning on a simple gridworld
 >